acidstout/spaceshooter/README.md

 Use your mouse to move the spaceship around and click to fire.
 Every 1000 points your health and level is increased.
 Required hit points vary from enemy to enemy.
 Also larger asteroids must be shot multiple times before they are destroyed.
 In general the more shots required, the higher will be the reward.

 ## Compatibility
 The game will run flawlessly in any modern browser.
 Even older browsers should work pretty well, if they support the 2d canvas feature.
 No WebGL support required, but supported and used by default.
+Audio (in-game sounds and music) is supported by all modern browsers, but the Internet Explorer stops the background music upon page reload.
+However, you may turn it on manually by clicking the respective button in the top right.

 ## Demo
-Play the game on https://rekow.ch/overkill/ for free.
+Play the latest version of the game on https://rekow.ch/overkill/ for free.